atomix/atomix.github.io/copycat/docs/internals.md

 The basic Raft consensus algorithm dictates that clients should communicate directly with the leader to submit reads and writes to the cluster.
 The leader services writes by committing commands to the Raft log, and in linearizable systems the leader services reads by synchronously verifying its leadership with a majority of the cluster before applying them to the state machine.
 But practical systems can benefit from relaxed consistency models, and indeed the Raft literature does describe some ways to achieve this.
 Clients can submit read-only queries to followers without losing sequential consistency.
 In fact, there are even ways to make reads on followers linearizable, albeit at significant cost.

-Typically, will initially connect to a pseudo-random server to register their session and then reconnect to the leader once it has been discovered.
+Typically, clients will initially connect to a pseudo-random server to register their session and then reconnect to the leader once it has been discovered.
 In the event that the client cannot locate a leader it continues to retry against random servers until one is found.
 In Copycat, client connections are spread across the cluster by default.
 Clients are allowed to connect to any server, and clients are responsible for choosing a server.
 Once connected to a server, clients try to maintain their connections for as long as possible.
 Reducing the frequency with which clients switch servers improves latency in bi-directional communication between clients and servers since servers typically know the route through which a client can be reached.

 <h3 id="sessions">3.1 Sessions</h3>

 Clients interact with the cluster within the context of a session.
 Sessions provide a mechanism through which interactions between a single client and the cluster can be managed.
 Once a session is registered by a client, all future interactions between the client and any server are associated with the client's session.
-Session aid in sequencing client operations for FIFO ordering, providing linearizable semantics for operations submitted multiple times, and notifying clients about changes in state machine state.
+Sessions aid in sequencing client operations for FIFO ordering, providing linearizable semantics for operations submitted multiple times, and notifying clients about changes in state machine state.

 Clients' sessions are managed through the Raft log and state machine, affording servers a deterministic view of the active sessions in the cluster.
 Sessions are registered by committing an entry to the Raft log and kept alive over time with periodic commits.
 In the event that a client fails to keep its session alive, each server will expire the client's session deterministically.